DLFHJ/MT_UXD_physiotherapy_application/README.md

 The application allows users to select an exercise which is then tracked via webcam.
 The user then receives feedback on how well they are performing the exercise.

-This application is supposed to be a technical slice, an interactive prototype to show basic design considerations and the technical feasibility.
+This application is supposed to be a technical slice, an interactive prototype, to show basic design considerations and the technical feasibility.